 The state of our planet calls for an overhaul of our food growing and farming practices.
-We are growing a new generation of farmers leading this change by managing soils in a way that adapts to climate change and restores ecosystems.
+Young Agrarians is growing a new generation of farmers leading this change by managing soils in a way that adapts to climate change and restores ecosystems.
 Given the right practices, farming is uniquely positioned to address some of the largest challenges affecting our planet today.

 What is regenerative agriculture?